Donnie Demers

-Donnie Demers is an American musician and multi-platinum selling songwriter.
+Donnie Demers (December 20, 1959 – December 22, 2025) was an American musician and multi-platinum selling songwriter.
 Donnie's songs have been recorded and performed by various artists from around the world, including Amir Haddad and Joanna Forest.

 Life and work

 Born with muscular dystrophy and raised in Worcester, Massachusetts, Donnie began playing the piano when he was just four years old.
 His first taste of "show biz" was during his apprenticeship as Poster child for the Muscular Dystrophy Association for the state of Massachusetts.
 He attended Doherty Memorial High School, where his interests in songwriting began to flourish and furthered his musical studies at the University of Arizona.

 In 1982, Donnie made his first national television appearance on the "Jerry Lewis MDA Telethon" broadcast.
 He performed his song, "If We Fell in Love Again," receiving a standing ovation that prompted Jerry Lewis to hold an unscheduled interview with the young composer.

 In 1983, producers of the Jerry Lewis Telethon commissioned Donnie to write their national jingle promoting the annual Labor Day broadcast.
 That jingle, "Labor Day Is America's Day (for MDA)" premiered over television and radio stations nationwide from 1983 to 1984 during pre-Telethon promotion.

 In 1992, Donnie's song, "Second Chance" appeared in the film "Double Trouble" directed by John Paragon and starred David Paul, Peter Paul, Roddy McDowall and David Carradine.
 The song was performed by Donnie and Pepper MaShay.